 Education and Training

-One of the 39 domains is a cross cutting Education and Training domain.
+Integral to the success of the 100,000 Genomes Project and its legacy is the education and training of both the healthcare workforce and patients and the public.
 This is coordinated and managed by the Health Education England (HEE) Genomics Education Programme.
 The HEE programme has three main aims:

 - To underpin the delivery of the 100,000 Genomes Project and specific education and training needs.